-The addition of a Children's Centre to the school site in Spring 2011 also facilitated improvements to the access to the school, providing an additional designated accessible parking space in the staff car park with level access to the school main entrance and path to the playground.
-The main entrance door is not automatic but has a security control system button, accessible at wheelchair and standing height, enabling a visitor to request assistance.
-The reception area has dual counter heights to make it accessible to those standing and seated.
-The buildings and playground have level access with the exception of three steps from the entrance hall to the hall which have a continuous handrail.
-Level access to the hall is provided from the outside of the building via a slope.
+The addition of a Pre-School to the school site in Spring 2011 also facilitated improvements to the access of the school site, providing one additional designated accessible parking space in the main staff car park with level access to both the primary school and pre-school's main entrances and path to the playground.
+The primary school's main entrance door is not automatic but has a security control push button / buzzer system which is accessible at wheelchair and standing height thus enabling a visitor to request assistance as required.

+The reception area has dual counter heights to make it accessible to those either standing or seated although with the recent addition of a partition wall segregating the reception area, the lower counter is not accessible for visitors, only once past the coded door therefore not available for all.
+The buildings and playground have level access throughout with the exception of three steps from the reception area to the main hall which have a continuous handrail on one side.
+Level access to the hall is provided from the outside of the building via a slight slope.